 Universal Design for Learning (UDL) is a framework for designing curricula that is flexible enough to work with a wide range of students.
 This flexibility is achieved by considering the varying needs of students when lessons are being designed and by implementing the UDL guidelines.
 The three main principles of UDL help teachers address diverse needs by providing multiple means of representation, action and expression, and engagement.

-Please watch the introductory video to gain an understanding of the basic concepts of UDL.
+Please watch the two introductory videos to gain an understanding of the basic concepts of UDL.
 Then explore the UDL Guidelines in the downloadable activity found on the Resources Tab.
-To further explore UDL, see the More Tab.

 Module 2: Options for Perception